Connin History, Family Crest & Coats of Arms

 The people known in ancient Scotland as the Picts were the ancestors of the first to use Connin as a name.
 It was a name for a personal name Conan, which means little hound.
 The name could also be a local name from the land of Conan in Kincardinshire.
 In this situation, the name would have been a topographic or local surname, which was given to a family who held a barony or lands, had houses, manors or estates in that area.

 Early Origins of the Connin family

-Another 139 words (10 lines of text) covering the years 1608 and 1694 are included under the topic Early Connin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Connin research.
+Another 70 words (5 lines of text) covering the years 1608 and 1694 are included under the topic Early Connin History in all our PDF Extended History products and printed products wherever possible.

 Connin Spelling Variations

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Connin has been spelled Conan, Conane, Conad, Connan, Connant, Conant and others.

 Early Notables of the Connin family (pre 1700)